WHAT YOU SHOULD KNOW:

 Prevent the spread of syphilis:

-- Do not have sex until treatment is complete: This usually takes at least 2 months.
-Your primary healthcare provider will tell you when you can resume sexual activity.
+- Do not have sex until treatment is complete.
+This usually takes at least 2 months.
+Your healthcare provider will tell you when you can resume sexual activity.

-- Use protection: After your treatment is complete, use condoms and follow safe sex practices.
-This will help prevent the spread of syphilis and other STDs.
+- Use protection.
+After your treatment is complete, use condoms and follow safe sex practices.
+This will help prevent the spread of syphilis and other STIs.

 - You have a fever or feel achy.

 - You are pregnant and think you have syphilis.

 - You have a new rash, sore throat, or swollen joint.

 - Your symptoms do not go away after treatment, or they come back.